Balance and Dizziness Treatments: What’s On the Horizon?

 This information is intended as a general introduction to this topic.
 As each person is affected differently by balance and dizziness problems, speak with your health care professional for individual advice.

 A growing understanding of how our complex balance system works is leading to potential new treatment approaches.
-These include:

-Research is being done to develop new balance and treatment devices These include:
+Researchers are working to develop new balance and treatment devices These include:

 - Vestibular implants